Academic Operational Policies

 - General education courses must not: meet any vocational outcomes in a specific program; have any pre-requisites or corequisites tied to them; constitute training in essential employability or other skills.

-- Students must successfully complete three (3) general education courses from a minimum of two (2) different themes.
+- Students must successfully complete three (3) general education courses.
 In all cases, students have the opportunity to exercise choice amongst general education electives.

 - General education courses will be facilitated through the General Education Department.